oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

-# Java Migration Copilot Workshop
+# GitHub Copilot app modernization for Java on Azure Workshop

 > [!IMPORTANT]
-> The Java Migration Copilot Tool is in preview and is subject to change before becoming generally available.
+> `GitHub Copilot app modernization for Java on Azure` is in preview and is subject to change before becoming generally available.

-The Java Migration Copilot Tool assists with app assessment, planning and code remediation.
+`GitHub Copilot app modernization for Java on Azure` assists with app assessment, planning and code remediation.
 It automates repetitive tasks, boosting developer confidence and speeding up the Azure migration and ongoing optimization.

-In this workshop, you learn how to use the Java Migration Copilot Tool to assess and migrate a sample Java application `asset-manager` to Azure.
+In this workshop, you learn how to use `GitHub Copilot app modernization for Java on Azure` to assess and migrate a sample Java application `asset-manager` to Azure.
 For more information about the sample application, see [Asset Manager](README.md).

 ## Prerequisites